MarceloSpessoto/MarceloSpessoto.github.io/_posts/2024-05-15-first-gsoc.md

 ---
 layout: post
-title:  "I was accepted into Google Summer of Code!"
+title:  "[GSoC] I was accepted into Google Summer of Code!"
 date:   2024-05-15
 ---